 64% of people say they’ve been influenced to buy something by watching a video online.
 52% of buying decisions can be traced back to Facebook.
 People spend enough time online, it could be considered their second job.

 Online is where the people are.
 To reach them as a small business, you need to be there, generating brand awareness, increasing leads and making sales.
 That’s why digital advertising is so important.

 But what is digital advertising?
+What makes digital ads effective?
 How can it help you grow your business?

 Let’s take a look!

 This form of advertising allows you to reach the right people with the right message at the right time.
 You may think you’re doing this already through newspapers, flyers, or radio ads.
-But as we explore digital campaigns together, you’ll see just how much digital is raising the bar in advertising.
+But as we explore digital campaigns together, you’ll see just how much digital ads are raising the bar in the advertising industry.